Feyerabend/cc/ch07/addition/signals/README.md

 #### 2.3 Fourier Transform

-The central insight of Fourier analysis is that *any* periodic signal -- and, with a suitable extension, any signal with finite energy--can be expressed as a sum of sinusoids[^sinusoids] of different frequencies, amplitudes, and phases.
+The central insight of Fourier analysis is that *any* periodic signal-- and, with a suitable extension, any signal with finite energy--can be expressed as a sum of sinusoids[^sinusoids] of different frequencies, amplitudes, and phases.
 This is not just a mathematical curiosity; it